amanrai31/randomNotes/README.md

 4. `export type SearchParams { [key:string]=string}` - key is string & its value is also string

 </hr>

-- MongoDB server => DataBase software
+- MongoDB server => DataBase software.
-- Mongoose => command line tool to intract MongoDB
+- Mongoose => command line tool to intract MongoDB.
-- MongoDB Compass => GUI tool to intract MongoDB
+- MongoDB Compass => GUI tool to intract MongoDB.
 - MongoDB Atlas cloud based mongoDB service

 Note : If we use any react hook in nextJS app, we have to declear it as "useClient"